Stow Creek Township, New Jersey: Local government

 Stow Creek is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a three-member Township Committee, whose members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.

-As of 2023, members of the Stow Creek Township Committee are Mayor Dale F. Cruzan Sr. (R, term on committee ends December 31, 2023; term as mayor ends 2022), Thomas R. Burton (R, 2022) and Dave Shivers (R, 2024).
+As of 2023, members of the Stow Creek Township Committee are Mayor Dale F. Cruzan Sr. (R, term on committee and as mayor ends December 31, 2023), Thomas R. Burton (R, 2025) and Dave Shivers (R, 2024).

+The township does not have a formal municipal building.
+Township committee meetings are held in the municipal building of Shiloh.

 Federal, state and county representation

-Stow Creek Township is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Stow Creek Township had been in the 3rd state legislative district.
+Stow Creek Township is located in the 2nd Congressional District and is part of New Jersey's 3rd state legislative district.